 We Interrupt These Blog Posts to Bring You A Hurricane

 My heart breaks over the news of those who’ve lost so much in Hurricane Irma (September 2017) [and how Hurricane Florence, September 2018] — especially those who lost their lives.
 It’s devastating!

 I’m grateful to report, though, that we weathered Irma well.
 We only lost our power for a few hours.
 Long enough to remind me how much I depend on it.

 We almost lost a tree, too.
-Our Chinese Elm is now leaning at about a 45º angle.
-This is good, though, because it’s been growing at an 85º angle since the beginning.
+After Irma, our Chinese Elm was leaning at about a 45º angle.
+This is good, though, because it had been growing at an 85º angle since the beginning.
 Thanks, Irma.

-I kept meaning to straighten it out and stake it while it was still small, but one thing led to another.
+I kept meaning to straighten it out and stake it while it was small, but one thing led to another.
 By the time I got around to it, the tree was rooted into the hard clay soil and unwilling to budge an inch.

 I thought about forcing it but was afraid of damaging the tree — maybe even breaking it.
 But now it’s just a mess.
 We’ve got to fix it.
 Its roots won’t survive being above-ground.